 Learning Japanese is a time-intensive task and you often have to re-evaluate where you want to focus on.
-Do you want to improve your conversational skills, build a good vocab foundation or work on your reading skills and Kanji knowledge.
-I’ve written about WaniKani on more than a few instances and use it since 2012.
+Do you want to improve your conversational skills, build a good vocab foundation or work on your reading skills and Kanji knowledge?
+I’ve written about WaniKani in more than a few instances and use it since 2012.
 It’s even part of my Japanese self-study guide.
-But lately, I began to question the website and their way of teaching the Kanji.
+But lately, I began to question the website and its way of teaching Kanji.

 My problems with WaniKani

 WaniKani is full of Japanese vocab consisting of the newly taught Kanji.
 A good idea so that you can instantly practice what you just learned.

 But how useful is learning vocabulary out of context?
 Not very much in my opinion.
 Yes, WaniKani has some sample sentences in the notes but I would really prefer to learn whole sentences instead.
 Or maybe an idea: Be presented with a whole sentence and you just have to input (that’s how WK works) the underlined word.

 The vocab you learn is not always the most useful.
 Its main purpose is to improve your Kanji reading so that you can instantly use that newly learned Kanji and put your reading skills to the test.
 And while you’re at it you can learn the different readings as well.
 But never forget that this is all part of your study time.
 Which is limited.